Trenton Estep

 Trenton Estep (born November 24, 1999) is an American professional racing driver.
-Estep grew up racing karts from the age of 4 years old in New Braunfels, Texas.
+Estep grew up racing karts from the age of four in New Braunfels, Texas.
 He competed in various karting competitions such as SKUSA Pro Tour, Florida Winter Tour, US Open and Rotax Grand Finals in Portugal.
-In 2016 he made the transition from karts to open wheel cars.
+In 2016, he made the transition from karts to open wheel cars.
 He entered the Formula Tour F1600, Toyo Tires F1600 Championship Series and Canadian F1600 Super Series winning two championships.
 He also ran in the opening round of the Redbull Global Rallycross Championship in Phoenix Arizona.
-In 2017 Estep made his transition from open wheel to cars in the North American Porsche GT3 Cup Series, with JDX Racing.
-Estep finished on podium 11 of 16 races with multiple wins placing 3rd in the Porsche GT3 Cup Championship.
-In 2018 he returned to the Porsche GT3 Cup series with JDX Racing with renewed sponsorship by Hertz Global along with a new sponsor Byers Porsche of Columbus Ohio.
-Estep went on to finish on Podium in 14 of 16 races winning the 2018 IMSA Porsche GT3 Cup Challenge Championship.
+In 2017, Estep made his transition from open wheel to cars in the North American Porsche GT3 Cup Series, with JDX Racing.
+Estep finished on podium 11 of 16 races with multiple wins, placing third in the Porsche GT3 Cup Championship.
+In 2018, he returned to the Porsche GT3 Cup series with JDX Racing with renewed sponsorship by Hertz Global along with a new sponsor Byers Porsche of Columbus Ohio.
+Estep went on to finish on the podium in 14 of 16 races winning the 2018 IMSA Porsche GT3 Cup Challenge Championship.
 A final honor to end his season was being chosen by Porsche Motorsports to attend the Porsche Junior Programme Shootout in Le Castellet at Circuit Paul Ricard.
-Estep was only 1 of 11 and the youngest at age 18 of the top Porsche drivers from all over the world under the age of 25 to receive the exclusive invite.
-At the end of the 2022 Porsche Carrera Cup North America season Trenton was chosen by Porsche Motorsport North America as a "Porsche Selected Driver" for 2023.
-Starting in 2019 through present Trenton is a professional driver coach and driver for MDK Motorsports based in Pataskala Ohio.
+Estep was only one of 11 and the youngest at age 18 of the top Porsche drivers from all over the world under the age of 25 to receive the exclusive invite.

+Starting in 2019, Estep is a professional driver coach and driver for MDK Motorsports based in Pataskala, Ohio.

 Racing career

-Estep was born in San Antonio, Texas and started racing go-karts at the age of 4 at his local track called Hill Country Kart Club (HCKC) located in New Braunfels, Texas.
+Estep was born in San Antonio, Texas and started racing go-karts at the age of four at his local track called Hill Country Kart Club (HCKC) located in New Braunfels, Texas.
 He was mentored and supported by Tommy Muth of Texas Karts.
 Estep went on to win numerous club and Texas road racing championships before he started karting at a national level in 2011.
-In 2011 Estep finished sixth in the SKUSA Pro Tour TaG Cadet series.
+In 2011, Estep finished sixth in the SKUSA Pro Tour TaG Cadet series.
 The championship was won by Colton Herta and was competed by other young talents such as Patricio O'Ward and Sophia Flörsch.
-In 2014 Estep joined Dallas Karting Complex (DKC) to win the SKUSA Pro Tour S5 Shifter class aboard his Sodi Kart chassis after sweeping both the SKUSA SpringNats and SummerNats and then wrapping up the SKUSA Pro-Tour title in Las Vegas at the SuperNats.
-The following year Estep raced in various Rotax Max Junior series with Koene USA winning the inaugural Maxspeed US Open Rotax Junior Championship aboard his Tony Kart chassis by sweeping Round 1 in Dallas, Round 2 in Grand Junction Colorado and securing the Title in Las Vegas.
+In 2014, Estep joined Dallas Karting Complex (DKC) to win the SKUSA Pro Tour S5 Shifter class aboard his Sodi Kart chassis after sweeping both the SKUSA SpringNats and SummerNats and then wrapping up the SKUSA Pro-Tour title in Las Vegas at the SuperNats.
+The following year, Estep raced in various Rotax Max Junior series with Koene USA, winning the inaugural Maxspeed US Open Rotax Junior Championship aboard his Tony Kart chassis by sweeping Round 1 in Dallas, Round 2 in Grand Junction Colorado and securing the Title in Las Vegas.